Statistical Analysis in R

 A complete analysis workflow

 Let’s put everything together in a workflow that mirrors what you would do in SPSS, but entirely in code.
-Our research question: Does average spending differ by origin country, and what predicts higher spending?
+Our research question: Does average spending differ between US and Netherlands visitors, and what else predicts spending?

 R